Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Human Preference Score v2

 \subsection{Experiments}

 In Tab.~\ref{tab:evaluation}, we report the accuracy of the baseline models on test sets of ImageReward~\cite{xu2023imagereward} and HPD v2, the consistency between human annotators, and the performance of HPS v2.
-Different from the test set of ImageReward~\cite{xu2023imagereward} that only contain images generated by Stable Diffusion, the images of HPD v2 test set cover a much wider range of image distribution, as demonstrated in Tab.~\ref{tab:image_source}, and is thus more challenging.
-HPS v2 exhibits a better accuracy on both benchmarks, demonstrating its strong capability of generalization.
-It should be noted that human preferences are generally diverse.
-However, the average preference of multiple humans can reflect humans' general tendency.
-Since HPS v2 is trained on preferences from many annotators, it is able to learn humans' average preference, which can exceed a single person's accuracy.
+Different from the test set of ImageReward~\cite{xu2023imagereward} that only contains images generated by Stable Diffusion, the images of HPD v2 test set cover a much wider range of image distribution, as demonstrated in Tab.~\ref{tab:image_source}, and can more comprehensively evaluate a preference prediction model's generalization capability.
+HPS v2 exhibits better accuracy on both benchmarks, demonstrating its strong capability of generalization.
+In Appendix~\ref{sec:pairwise_acc}, we report the decomposed accuracy between models.
+In Appendix~\ref{sec:ablations}, we report ablation experiments on hyper-parameter choices.

+It should be noted that although human preferences are generally diverse, the average preference of multiple humans can reflect humans' general tendency.
+Since HPS v2 is trained on preferences from many annotators, it is able to learn humans' average preferences, which can exceed a single person's accuracy (Single Human vs. Single Human).
+Besides a single person's accuracy, we also report the accuracy of a single person compared to an averaged ranking, which is still higher than HPS v2.